yarden7696/yarden7696-miniProject_ML/README.md

 ## Conclusion :
 We have concluded that we can predict if the article is a real or a fake .
-The best modle is the random forest .
+The best modle is the Adaboost .

 ## Sources:
 https://www.kaggle.com/ruchi798/source-based-news-classification